 Chief Technology Officer (CTO)

 A CTO leads the company’s technological needs and developments.
-If the company is creating technology, they will be responsible for the operations of the technology team and the research and development required for the product.
+If the company is creating technology, the chief technology officer will be responsible for the operations of the technology team and the research and development required for the product.

 Chief Operating Officer (COO)

 A COO can be considered a type of human resource executive and ensures that the company’s daily operations are running effectively and smoothly.
-They are responsible for ensuring that day operations are effective through effective process and procedure.
+They are responsible for ensuring that daily operations are effective through effective processes and procedures.